Skip to main content

 Response Fields

-• total_processed - Total number of customers in the batch
+• totalCustomers - Total number of customers queued for processing

 Partial Success Handling